AlexG1203/Music-Library/MusicLibraryBackend/MusicLibrary/README.md

 # Entity Framework Backend
+# Setup
-## Setup your Server Name and Database Name in the `appsettings.json` file
+- Change the Server Name and Database Name in the `appsettings.json` file
 <br>

 ## Add migration